 The method described in Yesmin et al (2020) was employed for the current investigation.
 The tests were carried out on five separate concentrations of the extract fractions made up of (0.2, 0.4, 0.6, 0.8 and 1.0) mg/ml.
 In brief, 0.06 ml of the RBC suspension and 0.06 ml of the extract were mixed with 2.93 ml of phosphate buffer

 (pH 7.4) and the resulting mixture incubated in a water bath set at a temperature of 54 °C for 20 min (Chen et al., 2015).
-Thereafter, the mixture was centrifuged at a speed of 3000 rpm for 5 min after which the absorbance of the supernatant was read on a vis/uv spectrophotometer (JENWAY 7305, United Kingdom) at a wavelength f 540 nm using the phosphate buffer as blank solution.
-For purposes of comparism, Diclofenac was used as standard drug while the phosphate buffer again served as the negative control.
+Thereafter, the mixture was centrifuged at a speed of 3000 rpm for 5 min after which the absorbance of the supernatant was read on a vis/uv spectrophotometer (JENWAY 7305, United Kingdom) at a wavelength of 540 nm using the phosphate buffer as blank solution.
+For purposes of comparison, Diclofenac was used as standard drug while the phosphate buffer again served as the negative control.
 The percentage inhibition of hamolysis was calculated using equation 2.

 Percentage inhibition of hemolysis = Abs control – Abs sample × 100 equation 2